 Fixed-wing aircraft are used in Oklahoma to support various emergency medical needs.
 Most often, aircraft are used to transport patients, who have serious or life-threatening medical conditions, from smaller hospitals to larger medical facilities, either within or beyond the state.
 The airport sometimes helps to support these types of important activities.
-A dollar value cannot be placed on the benefit of an airport helping save a life, by transporting a patient in need of advanced medical care.
-Information gathered as part of this study indicates that area hospitals do benefit from the airport.
+When airports in Oklahoma help to save a life or to transport a patient in need of more advanced medical care, a dollar value cannot be placed on this benefit.

-Recreational attractions and activities in Oklahoma attract both residents and visitors.
-As a result of the distance between various areas in the state, it is not uncommon for residents to fly to take advantage of recreational options in other parts of the state.
-When residents or visitors fly to recreational attractions, they often have spending, not only for the entertainment itself but for items such as food, lodging, and retail.
-Visitor spending helps support the local economy.
+Recreational activities in Oklahoma attract both residents and visitors.
+As a result of the distances between various areas in the state, it is not uncommon for residents to fly to take advantage of recreational options in other parts of the state.
+When residents or visitors fly to recreational attractions, they often have expenditures for items such as food, lodging, and retail.
+This spending helps to support the local economy.
+Visitors sometimes fly to the area to visit Lake Skiatook.